sodadata/docs/soda/setup-guide.md

 1. **Choose a flavor of Soda** 📍 You are here!
 2. Set up Soda: install, deploy, or invoke
 3. Write SodaCL checks
-4. Run scans, review results
+4. Run scans and review results
 5. Organize, alert, investigate